zarabenda/Algoritma-ve-Veri-Yapilari/README.md

-# Algorithm and Data Structures Project
+# Algorithm and Data Structures
  <b>TR:</b> Veri yapılarının mantığı örneklerle açıklandı.
 Uygun klasörü seçerek erişebilirsiniz ya da aşağıdaki fotoğraflardan göz atabilirsiniz.<br>
  <b>EN:</b> Logic of data structures been explained with samples.
 You can access with selecting proper folder or you can take a look to the photos below.